ecshreve/prod-slab/README.md

 ### Coder

-[Coder](https://coder.com/) is how I manage my development projects.
+[Coder](https://coder.com/) is how I manage my development environments.
 It provides a clean interface to build templates and workspaces.
 This runs locally on my laptop for now but may move to the NAS.

 ### Whoami